 Each run begins and ends at the Mt.
 Ashland Lodge, at an altitude of 6500 feet.
 From there the courses meander along the Pacific Crest Trail with breathtaking views of Mt.
 Shasta, Mt McLaughlin, and the Siskiyou and Cascade mountain ranges.
 The total course elevation for the 50K is about 4200 feet.
 The 50 mile features about 8400 feet of climbing and the 100K a whopping ~10,500 feet.
 Please note, the 100K is not easy as our finish rate of just over 50% in 2021 will attest.
 That being said, It was 80% in 2022.
 Many of our runners classify it as “challenging”.
 Should you finish, a 100 miler is well within your grasp.

 Bonus: our ultramarathon distances are all UTMB qualifiers!
-The 100k is worth 4 points, the 50mi is worth 3 points and the 50k is worth 2 points.
-Additionally, the 100k distance is a Western States 100-mile Endurance Run qualifier.
+The 100K is worth 4 points, the 50M is worth 3 points and the 50K is worth 2 points.
+Additionally, the 100K distance is a Western States 100-mile Endurance Run qualifier.

-Notice: No refunds, transfers or postponements.
+Notice: No transfers or postponements.
+50% refund available up to 60 days before the race.
 If you cannot run for any reason, please know that your entry is going to the above non-profit organizations.
 Unless by prior arrangement with the race directors, the t-shirt and mug must be picked up on race day.
 Any not picked up by the start of your race will be sold to attendees.